jtpayoyo/Winter2022-ShopifyChallenge/README.md

 # Winter2022-ShopifyChallenge
 A simple inventory manager application made using Windows Forms for the Winter 2022 Shopify Developer Intern Challenge Question.
-I programmed it in C# using the .NET Core 3.1 framework.
+I programmed it in C# using the .NET Core 3.1 framework and images were created by me.

 **Quick Start**
 1. Copy the ChicksWithHats folder into the root folder of your C: drive.